Generative Modeling by Inclusive Neural Random Fields with Applications in Image Generation and Anomaly Detection: Experiments

+Table \ref{is_unsupervised} reports the IS and FID results for various methods.
+On CIFAR-10, there are two widely benchmarked neural network architectures, referred to as CNNs \cite{cnn} and ResNets \cite{resnet}.
+ResNets are larger than CNNs.
+To isolate the effect of network architectures on the performance by different methods, we group the results in two corresponding blocks.
+The network architectures used by the methods in the same block are close.
+See Appendix \ref{sec:detail-cifar-10} for experimental details.

-From the comparison results in Table \ref{is_unsupervised}, it can be seen that the proposed inclusive-NRF model achieves the best inception score over CIFAR-10, to the best of our knowledge, in both unsupervised and supervised settings.
-Some generated samples are shown in Figure \ref{fig:generate}(c)(d) in Appendix for unsupervised and supervised settings respectively.
-We also show the capability of inclusive-NRFs in latent space interpolation (Appendix \ref{sec:latent-space-interp}) and conditional generation (Appendix \ref{sec:conditional-generation}).
+From the results in Table \ref{is_unsupervised}, it can be seen that the proposed inclusive-NRF models achieve state-of-the-art performance in both settings of CNNs and ResNets, and even outperform SNGAN \cite{Miyato2018SpectralNF} in the setting of using large ResNets.
+Remarkably, compared to both the recent IGG-EBM \cite{IGG-EBM} which learns NRFs without auxiliary models and the recent CoopNet \cite{coopnets} which learns NRFs with auxiliary generator, inclusive-NRFs obtain significantly better results.
+The superiority of inclusie-NRF models in sample generation in GMM synthetic experiment is further substantiated in real-world image generation.
+Some generated samples are shown in Figure \ref{fig:generate} in Appendix.
+We also show the capability of inclusive-NRFs in latent space interpolation (Appendix \ref{sec:latent-space-interp}).